ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Is an AI conscious?
 Is a cockroach or your dog, or 200 years ago, people might argue that children were less conscious than adults and so it was okay to hit your children because they wouldn't feel it as much, or something.
 And so there's a lot of sociological and ethical and moral implication in everything that we're doing.
-Which is why one of the reason I've chosen this field, too, is that it really scratches a lot of intellectual itch.
+Which is why -- one of the reasons I've chosen this field, too, is that it really scratches a lot of intellectual itch.
 But it also feels really important, especially right now, with the rise of machine intelligence and with ongoing debates about animal or fetal consciousness that really bear extreme impact on legislation, on moral decisions that we make as a people.
 So, yeah, it's a big thing that we're doing.
 I'm a little biased, but it is a big thing.